2024-25 Catalogs

 Phone: 573-882-0679

-website: https://car.missouri.edu/
+Website: https://car.missouri.edu/

 The Program in Religious Studies, which is housed in the Department of Classics, Archaeology, and Religion, investigates basic issues about human experience, surveying and analyzing how people have understood, shaped, and expressed what it means to be human.
 Religious Studies majors explore the roles religion plays in societies, the ways that religious institutions grow and change, the meanings of scriptures from around the world, the extraordinary experiences of religious specialists, and much more.
 The Religious Studies Program offers a BA degree with a major in Religious Studies with concentrations in Global Religions, Religious Literacy for Professionals, and Religions, Cultures, and Societies.
 A minor in Religious Studies is also available.